Rebeka Njau: The Scar (1963)

 The Scar, a one-act play, is considered the first play written by a Kenyan woman when it appeared in Transition journal in March 1963.
-It was republished in 1965 by Kibo Art Gallery in Marangu, which was run by Elimo Njau.
+It was republished in 1965 by Kibo Art Gallery in Marangu, which was run by Elimo Njaū.

 The Scar premiered at the Uganda National Theatre in 1963 and went on to be performed in Kenya, Ghana, Tanzania and the USA.
 The play centres on the issue of female genital mutilation.
 The main character is Mariana, a former prostitute who tries to help girls escape female genital mutilation, which she regards as a "brutal custom".
 She advocates for alternative forms of initiation that can empower girls.
 Mariana is opposed by other women, who claim to be acting on behalf of the community's elders.
 The play ends with Mariana being shamed for having an illegitimate child and losing her status.

-In 1964, a second play by Njau, In the Round Chain, was performed before being banned by the Ugandan government.
+In 1964, a second play by Njaū, In the Round Chain, was performed before being banned by the Ugandan government.